dekuNukem/traffic-cone-film-scanning/README.md

 Set a **custom white balance** to your light table.

 Usually involves taking a picture of the blank table.
-Look up camera user manual.
+Refer to user manual.

 ### RAW Output